Tennis ball serving machine and ball collector

 Want more information?
 Please contact us and we will be happy to discuss any of our projects with you.

-The Waskesiu Foundation and Parks Canada Agency are partnering to build a multi-season camp kitchen for 2019 at the new day use area on the site of the former Crean Lake warden cabin at the mouth of the Channel from the Heart Lakes into Crean Lake.
-It is acccessible by boat in the summer and by the Crean cross-country ski trail in the winter.
-The area will also have signange commemorating the warden service in the park.
+The Waskesiu Foundation and Parks Canada Agency are partnering to build a multi-season camp kitchen for fall 2019 at the new day use area on the site of the former Crean Lake warden cabin at the mouth of the Channel from the Heart Lakes into Crean Lake.
+It is accessible by boat in the summer and by the Crean cross-country ski trail in the winter.
+The area will also have signage commemorating the warden service in the park.

-The new camp kitchen will be the same plan as the multi-season camp kitvhen near the main beach in Waskesiu, as pictured to the right.
+The new camp kitchen will be the same plan as the multi-season camp kitchen near the main beach in Waskesiu, as pictured to the right.

 Multi-season camp kitchen similar to planned camp kitchen at Crean Lake